Love Family: Beliefs and practices

 The group practiced meditation (often with the use of hallucinogenics) and believed that life was eternal and all people were one.
 Because life was 'eternal', the group did not observe birthdays or perform marriages.
 They placed personal revelation above traditional doctrine.
 The group was committed to living in the present – "Now is the time" was one of their mottoes – to the point that they avoided making appointments or incurring debt.

-Additional prohibitions including smoking, eating meat, owning clocks, mirrors, or watches, and reading books or magazines other than the Bible.
+Additional prohibitions including smoking, owning clocks, mirrors, or watches, and reading books or magazines other than the Bible.
 The group did not use driver's licenses.

-The group had a vegetarian diet that they sustained in part through gardening and gleaning.
+The group ate a predominantly vegetarian diet that they sustained in part through gardening and gleaning.

 "Love Israel" is a play on one of the fundamental affirmations of the group, "Love is real".
 Equally important to the remaining members are three other commonly used affirmations: "We are one", "Love is the answer", and "Now is the time".
 These three 'fundamental belief' statements were used to stave off deeper curiosity and invoke a deeper discussion into the role of humanity on this earth.